Jack Sprague: Busch Series

 Sprague made his Busch Series debut in 1989 at Charlotte Motor Speedway.
 Driving the No. 78 Griffin Racing Chevrolet, he qualified 28th but finished 41st after suffering engine failure early in the race.
-After a 40th-place finish at the Goody's 300 for Pucci & Associates, Sprague moved up to drive the No. 34 Keystone Beer-sponsored car for Frank Cicci Racing in 1990.
+After a fortieth-place finish at the Goody's 300 for Pucci & Associates, Sprague moved up to drive the No. 34 Keystone Beer-sponsored car for Frank Cicci Racing in 1990.
 He competed in nineteen races and had a best finish of sixth at Orange County Speedway.
 The following season, Sprague competed in seven races, driving the No. 48 Staff America-sponsored Oldsmobile.
 He won his first career pole at Charlotte.
 He continued to drive the car in 1992, where he had a second-place finish at New River Valley Speedway.
 He finished 24th in the final standings.

 In 1993, Sprague signed to drive the No. 74 BACE Motorsports car.
 Despite four top-ten finishes, he was released with just a handful of races left in the year.
 He finished nineteenth in points.
 Sprague returned to the Winston Cup Series in 1994.